-LMU Police and Security Department jurisdiction encompasses on-campus property that includes campus residence halls, buildings, and/or facilities; designated non-campus properties and facilities; public property adjacent to and accessible from on-campus property, and leased, rented, or otherwise recognized and/or controlled buildings, spaces, and/or facilities.
+LMU Police and Security Department jurisdiction encompasses its Clery geography, which includes its core or main campus, campus residence halls, buildings, and/or facilities; designated non-campus long-term properties and facilities that are within the LMU Police and Security and local properties and/or facilities; public property adjacent to and accessible from on-campus property, and leased, rented, or otherwise recognized and/or controlled buildings, spaces, and/or facilities that are also within the LMU Police and Security Department geography.

-LMU Police and Security Department has no jurisdiction or enforcement authority outside of its identified Clery reporting geography - this includes areas and/or properties that are not owned, rented, leased, recognized or otherwise controlled by the University.
+LMU Police and Security Department has no jurisdiction or enforcement authority outside of its identified Clery reporting geography - this includes areas and/or properties that are not owned, rented, leased, recognized, or otherwise controlled by the University.